Raju Chacha

 With a budget of ₹250 million the film was one of the most anticipated films of the year.
 Upon release, the film received mixed reviews from critics, praising Devgn and Kapoor's performance and visual effects, but criticism for its slow pacing, screenplay and runtime.
-At the box office, the film failed to recoup its budget, grossing only ₹209.2 million worldwide.
+At the box office, the film failed to recoup its budget, grossing only ₹209.2 million worldwide It was the most expensive Indian film made until then.

 Plot

-Siddhant Rai (Rishi Kapoor) is a wealthy single father looking after his three children, Rohit, Rahul and Rani.
+Siddhant Rai is a wealthy single father looking after his three children, Rohit, Rahul and Rani.
 Also living with them is the family butler, BBC.
 Because they have no mother, the three children are so naughty that they drive away any teacher or governess hired by their father.

 Due to his work commitments, Siddhant arranges for a new governess much to the dismay of his children.
-Meanwhile, Shekhar (Ajay Devgn) and his friend Jadu (Johnny Lever) have just robbed a bank and are evading police when Shekhar falls instantly in love with Anna (Kajol) who is on her way to work as the governess for Siddhant's children.
+Meanwhile, Shekhar and his friend Jadu have just robbed a bank and are evading police when Shekhar falls instantly in love with Anna who is on her way to work as the governess for Siddhant's children.
 Anna is introduced to the children - despite initially trying to drive her away, the children come to accept her as an older sister.
 After repeated attempts, Shekhar manages to win Anna's heart and with Siddhant's permission, the two are allowed to get married.
 However, on the wedding day, Shekhar is arrested for stealing the wedding rings and only marrying Anna to get to Siddhant's wealth.
 A devastated Anna decides to return to the orphanage where she works.

-Siddhant is soon killed in an accident and his children are placed under the care of their cruel relatives who only have interest in Siddhant's fortune.
+Siddhant is soon killed in an accident and his children are placed under the care of their cruel relatives who only have an interest in Siddhant's fortune.
 Just as the magistrate is about to sign the adoption papers, a strange character enters the Rai household, claiming he is Rajit Rai, the long-lost brother of Siddhant (and therefore the true heir to his fortune) - he is none other than Shekhar.
 The magistrate is convinced that the man is truly Siddhant's brother so refuses to sign the adoption papers but sets a date for the hearing.
 The children are at first angry to have Shekhar back in their lives (due to him being a thief).
-However, BBC and Jadu explain that he is the only one who help save the children's fortune - the children warm up to their new 'Raju Chacha.'
+However, BBC and Jadu explain that he is the only one who helps save the children's fortune - the children warm up to their new 'Raju Chacha.'